ahgroup/data-analysis-template/data/readme.md

 Add as many sub-folders as suitable.
 If you only have a single processing step, one sub-folder for processed data is enough.
 If you have multiple stages of cleaning and processing, additional sub-folders might be useful.
 Adjust based on the complexity of your project.

 I suggest you save your processed and cleaned data as RDS or RDA/Rdata files.
 This preserves coding like factors, characters, numeric, etc. If you save as CSV, that information would get lost.
+However, CSV is better for sharing with others since it's plain text.
+If you do CSV, you might want to write down somewhere what each variable is.

 See here for some suggestions on how to store your processed data: